-Recent Elections: In the February 13 general elections the New National Party won all 15 seats in the House of Representatives, defeating the National Democratic Congress, which had governed for more than four years.
+Recent Elections: In February 2013 general elections, the New National Party won all 15 seats in the House of Representatives, defeating the National Democratic Congress, which had governed for more than four years.
+(The term limit is five years.)
 The Organization of American States led an election observer mission, which deemed the elections generally free and fair.